DestroyedClone/RiskOfBulletstorm/README.md

  - *Scope---* now affects REX syringes, Sawmerang, Preon Accumulator, and (config) Disposable Missile Launcher.
 Added experimental config for applying it to all projectiles (may break some projectiles).
  - *Metronome---* Added config for stack loss.
  - *Bomb---* Added assets, increased cooldown
- - *EliteSpawningOverhaul)---* Temporarily removed dependency.
+ - *EliteSpawningOverhaul---* Temporarily removed dependency.
 Deciding whether to keep or not.

 1.0.1 - Reverted dependency of R2API.
 Adjusted item descriptions.